Caladenia dimidia: Distribution and habitat

 The chameleon orchid is a common orchid in the eastern wheatbelt from near Paynes Find to near Ravensthorpe in the Avon Wheatbelt, Coolgardie, Esperance Plains, Geraldton Sandplains, Jarrah Forest, and Mallee biogeographic regions where it grows in a range of habitats that are generally wet in winter.

+Conservation

-ConservationCaladenia dimidia is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.
+Caladenia dimidia is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.